 You’re in for a treat if you visit this site for not only does it have links to body snatching but it also has some outstanding memento mori, some dating to 1633.

-The church you’ll see today dates from 1774, the original church having burnt down over two hundred years previously, but for me it’s the watch house that holds the interest here.
+The church you’ll see today dates from 1774, the original church had burnt down over two hundred years previously, but for me, it’s the watch house that holds the interest here.